3475 Albert Street, Regina

 Sundays and Holidays: 12 PM – 5:30 PM

-Closed on Christmas Day and New Years Day.
-Check the website for changes to gallery hours for special events here.
+Closed on Christmas Day and New Years Day

 The MacKenzie Art Gallery (MAG) is Saskatchewan’s oldest and most comprehensive public art gallery.
 Programming primarily contemporary art, the MAG addresses an encyclopedic range of visual art and culture, and is an international leader in Indigenous art.
 Purpose-built and maintained to Class A Museum standards, the MAG permanent collection spans 5,000 years of art with nearly 5,000 works.